MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/plan.md

 - Resources Consistency
 - Deployment Acceleration

-It's important to note that the term landing zone can refer to the entire platform or the area that a mission owner will maintain.
 A landing zone includes all the foundational components defense workloads needed for secure, reliable, and cost-effective cloud operations.
 Below is a generalized landing zone architecture for defense scenarios.
+We recommend using subscriptions to demarcate service and workload environments.

 :::image type="content" source="./images/cloud-broker-landing-zone.png" alt-text="Diagram of an Azure landing zone architecture.
 A red box around the landing zone subscription outlines mission owner responsibilities with a cloud broker.
 The cloud broker handles the rest of the architecture." lightbox="../../ready/enterprise-scale/media/ns-arch-cust-expanded.png" border="false":::
 *Diagram 2: Azure landing zone architecture with mission owner responsibilities outlined in red*

+Landing zone components can be divided into two major categories: platform environments and workload environments.

+- The platform environments provide core services used by multiple workloads.
+Cloud brokers build and manage the platform environments.
+- The workload environments are for workloads and application.
+The red box in the image above outlines an application landing zone.

-Without a cloud broker, a mission owner would be responsible for the entire landing zone architecture and its associated services.
-But with a cloud broker, the mission owner shift compliance and management responsibilities to the broker and can focus on meeting mission objectives.
+Without a cloud broker mission owner would be responsible for the entire architecture and core services.
+Cloud brokers take technical responsibility for the core services.
+With a cloud broker, mission owners can focus on optimizing workloads to meet mission objectives.

+For more on this topic, see [platform vs. application landing zones](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones).

-**(2) Core services** - Cloud brokers implement and manage core services such as identity, networking, and compliance.
+**(2) Core services** - Cloud brokers implement and manage core services such as identity, networking, and management.
 In most instances, a cloud broker securely connects the new cloud environment to on-premises networks, builds operational environments, and establishes an identity access management (IAM) solution with policy enforcement based on mission requirements.

 **(3) Platform authorization to operate (ATO)** - Experienced cloud brokers can help achieve a platform-level ATO quicker than mission owners on their own.
 A platform-level ATO directly affects the speed at which mission owners can deploy critical applications and workloads.